 It’s up to employers to ensure that all workplaces meet the Permissible Exposure Limit (PEL) of asbestos.
 Employers must continue monitoring and assessing their workplace activities to ensure that airborne asbestos amounts do not exceed the limit.

 The construction and shipyard industries both have specific requirements to control airborne asbestos limits.

 All workers should be aware of their rights to a healthy and safe work environment.
 You are within your right to ask for copies of workplace hazard test results to ensure that your employer is compliant with all regulations.
 You can also request to see records of any workplace injuries and illnesses.

 Get Your Free Mesothelioma Justice Guide & Get Access To:

 - Treatment Options

 - Mesothelioma Doctors

 - Veterans Benefits

 All workers who were exposed to asbestos should be aware of mesothelioma symptoms and report symptoms to their doctor immediately.
-Mesothelioma is a deadly cancer caused by asbestos exposure.
+Mesothelioma is caused by asbestos exposure.
 There are other asbestos-related diseases as well that you may develop.

 If you were or are still employed on a worksite that used asbestos, and you have developed an asbestos-related disease, you have legal rights to compensation.